lee131313personal/Paper-Abstraction-NLP/README.md

 Applied PCA , t-SNE to reduce the #dim.
 In the diagrams, the numebr of each paper are labelled.

 # Generate a Report
-A well-structured reprot is generated after the program finish executing.
+A well-structured reprot is generated after the program is executed.
 The pdf report contains the result of the clustering and visualisation.